Download our FREE Best Practice Guides for professionals supporting autistic students in Higher Education

 We ask you for your contact details so that we can analyse information about the use of the guides.
 We will not pass on your details to anyone outside of the Autism&Uni team.
 We may contact you in the future to ask you about the impact the guides had on your practice and your organisation.
-If you cannot download the guides from here, or you do not want to give your contact details, please email firstname.lastname@example.org to request copies of the guides.
+If you cannot download the guides from here, or you do not want to give your contact details, please email firstname.lastname@example.org to request PDF copies.

 Are you interested in translating the guide into your own language?
 So are we!
 Please contact Dr Marc Fabri, Leeds Beckett University, email@example.com to discuss additional translations.

 |GUIDE 1: For HEI managers and senior academics

 Providing you with information and evidence to help you develop policies and practices that will benefit autistic students and improve the student experience at your institution.
 To download this guide, please enter your details:

 |GUIDE 2: For HE lecturers and tutors

 We share with you practical tips based on evidence from our research to enable you to make your learning and teaching practices more accessible and support you to build better relationships with autistic students.
 To download this guide, please enter your details:

 |GUIDE 3: For professionals supporting autistic students within or outside HE Institutions